ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/05-sending-d2c-messages.md

 3. Click __Monitor__ to begin monitoring messages as they come into your Azure IoT Hub.

 # Conclusion &amp; Next Steps
 Congratulations!
-In this lab, you updated the __Thingy__ application to send messages to Azure IoT Hub.
+In this lab, you updated the __Weather Station__ application to send messages to Azure IoT Hub.
 The core concepts you've learned are:

-1. Using the Azure IoT SDK to connect to Azure and send device-to-cloud (D2C) messages.
+1. Using the Azure IoT MQTT Gateway to receive data sent using MQTT to send device-to-cloud (D2C) messages.
 2. Sending messages as a continuous stream (e.g. once per second from a continuously measuring sensor).
-3. Sending messages based on events (e.g. exceeding measurement thresholds or explicit events like a button push).

 At this point, nothing interesting is happening in the cloud with that data you are sending to Azure.
 It is simply being persisted for a default amount of time (1-day) and then being dropped.
 In the [next lab][nextlab], you will create a web application to visualize the data.

-<a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/storing-displaying-data/">Go to 'Storing and Displaying IoT Data' ›</a>
+<a class="radius button small" href="{{ site.url }}/workshop/esp8266/storing-displaying-data/">Go to 'ThingLabs Storing &amp; Displaying Data' ›</a>

-[nextlab]: ../storing-displaying-data/
+[nextlab]: /workshop/esp8266/storing-displaying-data/